ZeroDrift810/NELBOT/feature_setup.md

 4. You are now setup to use teams!
 5. use `/teams open` with the team name, city, or abbreviation to free a team

 if you run into permission issues, snallabot should let you know.
-Make sure snallabot can send messages in the channel you provde in step 1.
+Make sure snallabot can send messages in the channel you provide in step 1.
 Snallabot will also need to server member permissions to read users and roles.

 ## Setting up game channel tracking